Continued from Part 1

-You wiped your nose with dollar bills and paid your serfs with snot,
+You wipe your nose with dollar bills and pay your serfs with snot,

-But when you paused to preen your pride, you scrubbed a scarlet blot.
+But when you pause to preen your pride, you scrub a scarlet blot.

 In ashes of our victories: the diamonds that you sought,

-The crocks of gold, the Golden fleece of bogus Argonauts,
+The crock of gold, the Golden fleece of bogus Argonauts -

-The mirrors of our lifelessness, the evils you begot.
+In mirrors of your lifelessness, the evils you begot.

 The haunted leaves on winds of time have strewn a shallow plot

-Where now beneath the frozen stones the bodies lie and rot,
+Where now beneath the frozen stones blanched bodies bathe in rot,

 Where oft beneath a bleeding moon you hid your gold in pots

-And buried them in barren bogs where roots of wormwood squat,
+Embedding doubts neath barren bogs where roots of wormwood squat.